How it all began...

 Markets, Retailers, & Restaurants

-Beyond our online shop, Flour City Pasta products are sold in a wide variety of markets, shops, and restaurants.
+Beyond our online shop, Flour City Pasta products are sold in a wide variety of markets, stores, and restaurants.
 To view the full list, click here.